 Healthy.
 What a loaded word it has become.
 What does a “healthy” Thanksgiving meal look like to you?
-You may be surprised at how I would answer that.
+You may be surprised at how I’d answer that.

 You might think I’m going to tell you to slash the fat.
 I’m not.
 You might be expecting something about loading up on veggies and watching the high-calorie sides and desserts.
 Sure, but not my primary focus.
 But what I really mean when I say “healthy” Thanksgiving (or any other holiday we associate with food, which means pretty much every holiday), I mean these seven things:

 - Eat what you love.
 If it’s not Thanksgiving without your mother’s pumpkin pie, then have some.
 Can’t choose between sweet potatoes, mashed potatoes, and stuffing?
 Have them all.
-I know, we usually talk about having just one grain/starch food, and no more than a fist-sized serving (about a cup).
-But if it stretches a little at one meal, it’s not the end of the world.
+I often talk about sticking to a fist-sized serving of these carbohydrate-rich foods (about a cup), but if it stretches a little at one meal, it’s not the end of the world.
 On the other hand…

 - Own your food choices.
 Whatever you decide to eat, enjoy it without guilt.
 Rather than beat yourself up for “cheating” or “being bad,” say “The pie was lovely” and relax.
 You’ll be back to eating your regular eating habits tomorrow.